avast/retdec/README.md

 * `llvm2hlltool` -- frontend for the `llvmir2hll` library.

 This repository contains the following scripts:
-* `decompile.sh` -- the main decompilation script binding it all together.
+* `retdec-decompiler.sh` -- the main decompilation script binding it all together.
 This is the tool to use for full binary-to-C decompilations.
-* Support scripts used by `decompile.sh`:
+* Support scripts used by `retdec-decompiler.sh`:
   * `color-c.py` -- decorates output C sources with IDA color tags -- syntax highlighting for IDA.
   * `config.sh` -- decompiler's configuration file.
   * `decompile-archive.sh` -- decompiles objects in the given AR archive.